Top Ontario fishing tournaments

 Quinte Gold Series

-This event differs from many other tournaments in that the spring tournament is a full two days long with anglers allowed to fish from 12:00 a.m.
+This event differs from many other tournaments in that the spring tournament is a full two days long, with anglers permitted to fish from 12:00 a.m.
 Saturday morning to 11:59 p.m.
 Sunday night.

-The fall tournament is a full four weeks long with prizes awarded for the three longest walleye per week as well as the three longest walleye overall.
+The fall tournament is a full four weeks long, with prizes awarded for the three longest walleye per week, as well as the three longest walleyes overall.

 Competitive Sport Fishing League

-With more than 20 annual events, the Competitive Sport Fishing League (CSFL) is a leading Ontario tournament series offering diverse events that cater to every level of angler from experienced professionals to amateurs.
+With several annual events held across Ontario, the Competitive Sport Fishing League (CSFL) is a leading tournament series offering diverse events that cater to every level of angler, from experienced professionals to amateurs.
 There are series as well as stand-alone one-day and multi-day events for bass, walleye and other species operating under the CSFL umbrella.

-Since its inception in 1997, the CSFL has been an advocate for the safe handling of fish during events as well as for protecting Ontario’s natural resources by working with the Ministry of Natural Resources and Forestry, Ontario Parks and various universities and colleges.
+Since its inception in 1997, the CSFL has been an advocate for the safe handling of fish during events and for protecting Ontario’s natural resources, working with the Ministry of Natural Resources and Forestry, Ontario Parks and various universities and colleges.

 Ontario Kayak Bass Trail

-This series of five tournaments is held on a different set of lakes each season.
+This series of five tournaments is held on a different set of lakes from May through to September.

 Ontario kayak Bass Trail events use a catch, record and release process where anglers photograph their catch on an approved measuring board to enter the cumulative length of their five longest bass.